Local & area roundup: Smith, Duax lead Mustangs to 7-0 start

 Cedar Rapids Washington 68, Western Dubuque 36 — At Cedar Rapids, Iowa: The Warriors (5-4) were on fire at home, as Jenna Fiedler’s 20 points couldn’t lift the Bobcats (3-6).

-Cascade 56, West Liberty 31 — At West Liberty, Iowa: Abby Welter scored 12 points as the Iowa Class 2A No. 1-ranked Cougars improved to 9-0 behind another stellar defensive performance.
+Cascade 56, West Liberty 31 — At West Liberty, Iowa: The Iowa Class 2A No. 1-ranked Cougars improved to 9-0 behind another stellar defensive performance.

 Maquoketa 58, West Delaware 32 — At Manchester, Iowa: The Iowa Class 4A No. 12-ranked Cardinals (7-2) secured a strong win on the road.

-DeWitt Central 62, Dyersville Beckman 52 — At Dyersville, Iowa: The Trailblazers battled hard at home but ultimately feel to the Class 4A No. 10-ranked Sabers.
+DeWitt Central 62, Dyersville Beckman 52 — At Dyersville, Iowa: The Trailblazers battled hard at home but ultimately fell to the Class 4A No. 10-ranked Sabers.

 Iowa City Regina 33, Bellevue 26 — At Bellevue, Iowa: The Comets came up short in a defensive battle with the Regals.